 2. Application architecture

 Applications are the lifeblood of most enterprises today.
-When they fail — as when Target’s cash registers went down — your organization can lose millions of dollars, suffer brand reputation damage, and more.
+When they fail — as when Target’s cash registers went down — your organisation can lose millions of dollars, suffer brand reputation damage, and more.

 Also, your applications must be architected to fully take advantage of your infrastructure’s redundancy and scalability.
-Here again, cloud infrastructures make more sense over traditional mainframe-based private data centers.
+Here again, cloud infrastructures make more sense over traditional mainframe-based private data centres.

 By default, some applications can’t immediately switch over to a secondary server, CPU or storage hardware when the primary hardware it runs upon becomes unavailable.
 These applications must be rearchitected to take advantage of local as well as geographically dispersed infrastructure redundancy.